 '

-'Boolean: check if large integer p equals one-word value a.
+'Boolean: check if largeint p equals one-word value a.

 '